Kris Bryant Player Props: Rockies vs. Marlins

-On Saturday, Kris Bryant (hitting .176 in his past 10 games) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 1:10 PM ET.
+The Colorado Rockies, including Kris Bryant (.194 batting average in his past 10 games), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Marlins.
+He had a hitless performance in his previous game (0-for-1) against the Marlins.

 Kris Bryant Game Info & Props vs. the Marlins